What Are Medigap Plans?

 What Medigap Plans Cost in Washington

-Expect to pay about $44 to $321 each month for a Medigap plan A, G, or N in Georgia if you enroll during your open enrollment period.
+Expect to pay about $99 to $329 each month for a Medigap plan A, G, or N in Washington if you enroll during your open enrollment period.
 Premiums will vary depending on your insurer and how your premium is rated.

 Medigap policies can be rated in three ways: